WWE Rumors: The ‘Big Surprise’ At ‘WrestleMania 35’ Is Looking More And More Like An Undertaker Appearance

 “However, no information has been given regarding the surprise itself.
 Maybe we see a major Superstar make his return at the Showcase of the Immortals, or maybe WWE is indeed planning an Undertaker appearance for the show,” the report noted.

 Rumors had already been growing over the course of the week that the WWE would tap Undertaker for an appearance at the biggest show of the year.
-As The Inquisitr reported, the wrestler was already scheduled to be in New Jersey the weekend of WrestleMania 35, but it wasn’t yet clear if he would be tapped to appear.
+As The Inquisitr reported, the wrestler was already scheduled to be in New Jersey the weekend of WrestleMania 35, but it wasn’t yet clear if he would be asked to appear.

-Another report earlier in the week indicated that Undertaker may have been planning his own WWE comeback.
+Earlier in the week, another report indicated that Undertaker may have been planning his own WWE comeback.
 Slice Wrestling reported that the Undertaker brought up the idea of returning as his American Bada**/Deadman Inc. character to face Kurt Angle or Elias.
-It wasn’t clear if Vince McMahon had backed the decision, but the report at least seemed proof that Undertaker felt ready to return to the ring and was looking to make a splash at WrestleMania 35.
+It wasn’t clear if Vince McMahon had backed the decision, but the report at least seemed proof that Undertaker felt ready to return to the ring, and was looking to make a splash at WrestleMania 35.

 Big update on The Undertaker's WrestleMania 35 status: https://t.co/68tusiOliQ